arda-guler/orbitSim3D/docs/MANUAL.md

 - maneuver.py: the 'maneuver' classes used for various types of maneuvers that can be performed by spacecraft.

+- radiation_pressure.py: the 'radiation_pressure' class used to simulate the effects of radiation pressure on spacecraft.

 - math_utils.py: general mathematical functions  that are not provided by the math library.

 - orbit.py: 2-body Keplerian orbit class that is used for making quick trajectory projections into the future.